timsueberkrueb/papyros-app-wishlist/README.md

-# papyros-app-wishlist
+# Papyros App Wishlist
 A wishlist of Material Design apps for Papyros

 This is a list of apps that would be nice to have on Papyros.
 The plan is to create a source of inspiration and ideas for developers planning to create a Material Design application (preferably using qml-material).

 ## Contribute
 This list lives from contributions of the community.
-If you want to add your ideas please comment on [issue #1](https://www.google.com) or create a pull request.
+If you want to add your ideas please comment on [issue #1](https://github.com/tim-sueberkrueb/papyros-app-wishlist/issues/1) or create a pull request.
 Your help is greatly appreciated!

 # Wishlist